Recognition of prior learning

 A credit transfer will only apply where:

-• The student holds the same unit as included in the course they are
+• The student holds the same unit as included in the course they are enrolling into.

-• The student holds an old unit that is deemed equivalent (by training
+• The student holds an old unit that is deemed equivalent (by training package) to the new unit in the course they’re enrolling into.

-• The qualifications are less than 10 years old
+• The qualifications are less than 10 years old.

 Sometimes the unit will have been superseded and deemed as equivalent.
 Other times, the unit will have been superseded but not deemed as equivalent.
 AHRI can only grant credit where the unit has been deemed by the Training Package as equivalent.